 Supply outlook remains strong

 The weak demand from China is hurting iron ore prices.
 The supply side, on the other hand, remains quite strong.
-In their latest quarterly reports, iron ore majors reported record quarterly iron ore production numbers.
+In their latest quarterly reports, iron ore majors reported strong quarterly iron ore production numbers.

-Vale’s S11D ramping up on schedule
+Vale’s S11D is ramping up on schedule

 The iShares MSCI Brazil Capped ETF (EWZ) invests in large-cap and mid-cap companies in Brazil.
 Vale forms 2.8% of EWZ’s ETF holdings.
 CLF forms 3.7% of the SPDR S&P Metals and Mining ETF (XME) holdings.